Kenyon's 2019-20 Discrimination and Discriminatory Harassment Policy is included below in full.

 Any party seeking to introduce information about pattern evidence should bring this information to the attention of the investigators at the earliest opportunity.
 While the investigators may explore relevant areas of inquiry, the Civil Rights Coordinator has the discretion to make the final determination whether evidence of prior or other misconduct is relevant to the determination regarding responsibility.

 At any time, the respondent may choose to agree to a finding of responsibility to some or all of the charged conduct.
-The matter will be referred to an Adjudicator to determine the appropriate sanction as set forth below (Section VII.F.4).
+The matter will be referred to an Adjudicator to determine the appropriate sanction as set forth below (Section VIII.F.4).

 The College will seek to complete the investigation within forty-five (45) calendar days from the notice of investigation, but this time frame may be extended for good cause with written notice to the parties of the delay and the reason for the delay.
 Good cause may include the complexity of the allegations, the number of witnesses involved, the availability of the parties or witnesses, the effect of a concurrent criminal investigation, any intervening school break or vacation, or other unforeseen circumstances.
 Best efforts will be made to complete the process in a timely manner by balancing principles of thoroughness and fundamental fairness with promptness.